This page follows on from an earlier page on using VSEPR to work out the

 As before using VSEPR rules:

-- Nitrogen is the central atom and it is in group 5.
-It has 5 valency electrons.
+Nitrogen is the central atom and it is in group 5 of the periodic table so it has 5 valence electrons.

-- Four hydrogen atoms are covalently bonded to the central atom and each contributes 1 electron.
+Four hydrogen atoms are covalently bonded to the central nitrogen atom and each contributes 1 electron to the outer valence shell.

 So we have 4 electrons in total.

-- The molecule has a charge of +1; this means it has lost an electron.
+The molecular ion has a charge of +1; this means it has lost an electron.

-- The total number of electrons in the valency shells is therefore 8 electrons;
+The total number of electrons in the valence shell is therefore 8 electrons;

 dividing by 2 gives 4 electron